-Labeled for treating open areas like furniture, carpeting, baseboards and more, DEFENSE SC is odorless and treatments will last 30 days providing good residual.
+Labeled for treating open areas like furniture, carpeting, baseboards and more, BITHOR is odorless and treatments will last 30+ days providing good residual.
 Overall it will be more cost effective to use when treating many rooms or the entire home.

-Mix 1/2 to 1 oz of DFense per gallon of water and use the mixed solution to cover up to 800-1000 sq/ft and should be renewed every two weeks when beetles are active until all activity ceases.
+Mix 1 oz of Bithor per gallon of water and use the mixed solution to cover up to 800-1000 sq/ft and should be renewed every two weeks when beetles are active until all activity ceases.

-You will need a good PUMP SPRAYER to apply the DFense and this one will give you a good fan pattern for wide and uniform coverage.
+You will need a good PUMP SPRAYER to apply the Bithor and this one will give you a good fan pattern for wide and uniform coverage.

 When treating, be sure to cover furniture, bedding, carpets and just about anyplace these beetles have been seen or found.
-Defense is unique in that its both odorless and non-staining.
+Bithor is unique in that its both odorless and non-staining.
 It too is encapsulated so you will only have to apply it every 2 months once the problem is under control but use it monthly when first treating.

 For extra protection, add GENTROL EC to the tank mix.
 This material is what we call a juvenile growth hormone.
 It won’t kill active adults affect pupae.
 But it will effectively stump larvae from growing into adults.
-And since one application can last 3-6 months, it can help prevent having to retreat with the DFense every 1-2 months when Dfense is used by itself.
+And since one application can last 3-6 months, it can help prevent having to retreat with the Bithor every 1-2 months when Bithor is used by itself.